Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Plastic scintillating fiber detector

 For charge integration and digitization of SiPM signals, front-end electronics (DT5550W, CAEN) based on the Citiroc~1A ASIC~\cite{Citiroc1A} are employed.
 As shown in Fig.~\ref{fig:sipmDAQ}, the DT5550W board interfaces with up to four SiPM arrays and provides bias voltage through micro-coaxial cables.
 Each SiPM array is connected to one Citiroc~1A chip, where the analog pulses are amplified and integrated using a slow shaper and a peak-sensing technique.
-For each input channel, the Citiroc 1A provides both low-gain (LG) and high-gain (HG) analog outputs, extending the dynamic range up to about 2500 p.e.
+For each input channel, the Citiroc 1A provides both low-gain (LG) and high-gain (HG) analog outputs, covering a dynamic range of the SiPM signal up to 2500 p.e.
 The outputs are subsequently digitized by a 14-bit ADC and sent to an FPGA for packaging.
 Finally, the digitized SiPM charges are read out by the data acquisition computer.